kechenkristin/SecondYearTerm1/ECM2414/review/note/w1l1SDLC.md

 - scrum
 	- based on short fixed-length sprints (beginning meeting)
 	- typical 2-4 weeks long
-	- daily scrum meeting (final review)
+	- daily scrum meeting
+	- Sprint review (final review)

 ## Exercise
 1. When shall we consider to use the waterfall model?